hibernator11/chile-fellowship/README.md

 ## Use cases

-### Archivo Eltit - Rosenfeld available at https://archivospatrimoniales.uc.cl/handle/123456789/31557
+### Archivo Eltit - Rosenfeld

-The Eltit-Rosenfeld Archive is a documentary collection created by the artist Lotty Rosenfeld and the writer Diamela Eltit in the late 1980s and early 1990s to preserve the testimonies and memory of the women’s movement for the right to vote in Chile.
+The [Eltit-Rosenfeld Archive](https://archivospatrimoniales.uc.cl/handle/123456789/31557) is a documentary collection created by the artist Lotty Rosenfeld and the writer Diamela Eltit in the late 1980s and early 1990s to preserve the testimonies and memory of the women’s movement for the right to vote in Chile.
 The folder datos includes the original XML data and the RDF generated as part of this work.

 The following figure illustrates the data modelling process to transform the traditional metadata to Linked Open Data using as main ontology [Schema.org](https://schema.org/).